 Not looking back in anger

-Anger can of course take many forms from mild irritation to outbreaks of rage.
+Anger can, of course, take many forms from mild irritation to outbreaks of rage.
 It can be directed inward as much as outward.
-There are people who direct their anger at themselves, for example by physically hurting themselves and there are others who are more likely to express their anger in relationships with others, usually those who are closest and therefore most receptive.
-The immediate cause of anger can be manifold; we can be angry in response to a perceived threat, the loss of a loved one, when feeling treated unfairly, when feeling stressed, sad or helpless.
+There are people who direct their anger at themselves, for example by physically hurting themselves.
+There are others who are more likely to express their anger in relationships with others, usually those who are closest and therefore most receptive.
+The immediate cause of anger can be varied; we can be angry in response to a perceived threat, the loss of a loved one, when feeling treated unfairly, when feeling stressed, sad or helpless.

 Unexpressed anger can create a range of problems.
-It can lead to more pathological forms of anger, for example passive-aggressive behavior where the anger is never quite openly voiced but the other person is under attack.
+It can lead to more pathological forms of anger, for example, passive-aggressive behaviour where the anger is never quite openly voiced but the other person is under attack.
 Continuously suppressed anger can lead to a personality that is constantly cynical and hostile.

 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.